We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Travel insurance is designed to protect you from the unexpected.
-Compare travel insurance policies from Air New Zealand to find the one that’s right for your needs.
-If you’re travelling domestically or overseas, want comprehensive cover or just protection from a few key issues, there is a different policy to help you travel worry-free.
+Compare travel insurance policies from Air New Zealand to find the one that's right for your needs.
+If you're travelling domestically or overseas, want comprehensive cover or just protection from a few key issues, there's a policy to help you travel worry-free.

 Air New Zealand travel insurance is an opt-out choice that's included and charged for by default when buying online.
 You are automatically charged when buying Air New Zealand tickets online.
 If you have made alternate arrangements or otherwise do not want it, simply uncheck the “travel insurance” when booking online.